 Forgan’s recently welcomed new head chef Lucy Spendlow to its kitchen.
 Originally from York, Lucy moved to St Andrews thirteen years ago.
 She joined the G1 team five years ago as the head chef of Victoria Café.
 Later moving to the Grill House, she was heavily involved in the transformation to Mammacita and her passion for food is noticeable through the traditional style Mexican dishes served tapas style.
 Her ideas are now flowing at Forgan’s, and she has brought some delicious and innovative dishes to the menu.

-Jade is a fifth generation member of the Milne family company Fisher and Donaldson, which was established in 1919 and is one of Scotland’s biggest and oldest independent bakeries.
+Jade and Ben are fifth generation members of the Milne family company Fisher and Donaldson, which was established in 1919 and is one of Scotland’s biggest and oldest independent bakeries.
 The company employs well over 100 people in its seven shops and four cafes in Cupar, St Andrews and Dundee, and supplies a huge range of business customers in the east of Scotland.
 The bakery holds a Royal Warrant, and is famous for over 400 hand-made products including croissants, soft morning rolls, Belgian chocolates, savouries, custom made celebration cakes and famous oatcakes made with Fife-grown oats.
 Production is based in the firm’s eco-friendly headquarters in Cupar, where is also a shop, cafe and chocolaterie.

 James began his career at Rosemount Golf Course in Blairgowrie, before heading north to Aberdeen where he took the position of chef de partie at The Marcliffe Hotel.
 Before long James was promoted to sous chef and very quickly to senior sous chef.
-James continued his development by moving to Dundee where he took up the position of sous chef at Castlehill Restaurant.
-After 18 months, James was off again to the award winning The Tayberry Restaurant in Broughty Ferry as sous chef under chef Adam Newth.
-James has been at the new Kinnettles Hotel since it opened, and is enjoying putting his own mark on the exciting new menus.
-The Restaurant at Kinnettles is already receiving rave reviews and James is revelling in his new role.
+He also had a spell at the Seafood Restaurant in St Andrews when it was under the ownership of Tim Butler.
+James continued his development by moving to Dundee where he took up the position of sous chef at Castlehill Restaurant, later joining the Restaurant at Kinnettles in St Andrews.
+James is now part of the executive chef team at Tim Butler’s expanding St Andrews Brewing Company.

 Programme leader and lecturer in Professional Cookery at SRUC, joint chair for the Scottish Hospitality Tourism Association and a board member of the Federation of Chefs Scotland.
 Vicki works closely with SRUC research and consultancy.
 The education provision within her section at SRUC utilises the synergy of these functions and encourages the professional cookery students to consider the concept of ‘plough to plate’ – with an emphasis on seasonal Scottish products.
 Vicki’s commitment to students is a focus on the whole learning experience and ultimate employability.
 The ambition of the Hospitality Section at the SRUC Elmwood Campus is to continue growing and working closely with food producers, caterers and entrepreneurs at local, national and international levels.
 Vicki provides the students with a unique learning and training experience.
 She is focussed on innovation, sustainable product development, and education within the hospitality, agriculture, and rural sectors.